Holly Holliday: Storylines

 In January 2014, it was confirmed that Gwyneth Paltrow would reprise her role as Holly for the show's special two-part hundredth episode, among other past guest stars.
-In the episode, Holly slide through the class after being invited by an apologetic April Rhodes (Kristin Chenoweth) to keep the glee kids and alumni's spirit up by performing.
-She refuse to follow Will's assignment of redoing the songs they performed and instead sings "Happy".
-She and April vows to try to save the glee club after seeing Will giving a pep talk to the alumni.
+In the episode, Holly slides through the class after being invited by an apologetic April Rhodes (Kristin Chenoweth) to keep the spirit of the glee kids and alumni up by performing.
+She refuses to follow Will's assignment of redoing the songs they performed, and instead sings "Happy".
+She and April vow to try to save the glee club after seeing Will giving a pep talk to the alumni.
 In the following episode, it is revealed that she and Sue remain best friends and auditioned for The Amazing Race together, going by the name "Team Gorgeous".
 She asks Sue to give glee club a chance to slip onto other clubs at school and Sue gives her a week to try.
 After her performance of "Party All the Time" got parents mad, Will told her to stop trying as he has accepted that Glee is over.
-Holly enlists Artie Abrams (Kevin McHale) to make a video for Will and his unborn baby filled with the glee club members and alumni's testimonies of what he and the glee club means to them.
+Holly enlists Artie Abrams (Kevin McHale) to make a video for Will and his unborn baby filled with the testimonies of glee club members and alumni about what he and the glee club mean to them.
 After Will performs one last time with the kids, Holly asks April to go on a gay boy cruise so that they will get all the attention as they will be the only ladies there.
-April answers with Holly's signature phrase "i thought you'd never ask".
+April answers with Holly's signature phrase "I thought you'd never ask".